To opt out of Teamsters 760 dues:

-Teamsters 760 is the designated union for a number of local government employees in central Washington.
+Teamsters 760 is the designated union for approximately 5,000 local government employees in central Washington.

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).

 “States and public-sector unions may no longer extract [funds] from nonconsenting employees. . . .
 This procedure violates the First Amendment and cannot continue.”

 Consequently, public employees may decline to pay these private organizations without losing their jobs or employer-provided benefits.